quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- firing up our training session, we can confirm the model's layers and connections
+- by firing up our training session, we can confirm the model's layers and connections
 - the listing of a short session follows
 - we can easily adjust the parameters to tailor the length of the sessions to our objectives
 - however, at this point the results are still largely meaningless and extending the trainings is not yet warranted